google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/media-source-extensions.md

 function sourceOpen(e) {
   <strong>var mime = 'video/webm; codecs="opus, vp9"';
-  // this refers to the mediaSource instance.
+  // e.target refers to the mediaSource instance.
   // Store it in a variable so it can be used in a closure. var mediaSource = e.target;
   var sourceBuffer = mediaSource.addSourceBuffer(mime);